SijieZhuo/SensorDataViewer/README.md

 The data collected and displayed would be from the shimmer, android phone, and the PC (which includes system log and Chrome log).

-SensorDataViewer was developed for the research project conducted at the University of Auckland.
+SensorDataViewer was developed by part 4 software student for the research project conducted at the University of Auckland.

 **Currently only tested in Windows 10**